Penn State

 Kristin handles the academic advising for incoming LL.M. students, oversees the development and expansion of recruitment initiatives in Africa, and also provides additional support for student services.
 Kristin, who is originally from Canada, has extensive experience in higher education in a global context, having been an international student herself, and having spent over 8 years teaching in Seoul, South Korea.
 Prior to shifting to the administrative side of higher education, Kristin taught courses in academic writing, film interpretation, philosophy, and communications at both the graduate and undergraduate levels at a number of universities over the years, including Seoul National University, Ewha Women’s University, Kangwon National University, Temple University, and the University of Regina.
 On Kristin’s “perfect day,” you’ll find her watching a movie, reading voraciously, or planning her next trip.
 Education: Ph.D., Temple University; M.A., Queen’s University; B.A.
 (Hon.), University of Regina.

-Director of Mongolia, Russia, and Central Asia Programs
+Student Advisor; Coordinator of Central Asia Programs

 Email: gdk5108@psu.edu